 More information about the SBML Scientific Advisory Board and its members is available on a separate page.

 SBML Development Procedures and Guidelines

 This section describes specific procedures and guidelines used by the SBML community for the continued evolution of all aspects of SBML.

 General Procedures and Guidelines

-The SBML Project relies crucially on the participation of interested groups and individuals.
-The project is not as decentralized as (for example) the Apache Project largely because of the management needs that arise from relying on government grant funding to support core work on software, the website, meeting support, specification development, etc. However, beyond that, the SBML Project strives to be inclusive and encompassing of community involvement, and works by building consensus.
+The SBML effort relies crucially on the participation of interested groups and individuals.
+The project is not as decentralized as (for example) the Apache Project largely because of the management needs that arise from relying on government grant funding to support core work on software, the website, meeting support, specification development, etc. However, beyond that, the SBML effort strives to be inclusive and encompassing of community involvement, and works by building consensus.
 Newcomers are viewed as volunteers who genuinely want to help and are welcomed cheerfully.

 Communication and transparency

 SBML has been, and continues to be, developed in collaboration with an international community of researchers and software developers.
 As with many other projects, the primary mode of interaction between members is electronic mail.
 Discussions about SBML language development take place on email@example.com; discussions about SBML software and interoperability experiences take place on firstname.lastname@example.org.